anjithkumar-3ab/WQP_AICTE/README.md

-# WQP_AICTE
+# WQP\_AICTE

 # 💧 Water Quality Prediction Using Machine Learning

-This project uses machine learning models to predict water quality parameters using historical water quality data from Punjab, India (2000–2021).
-The goal is to build predictive models that help monitor and manage water quality efficiently, especially in detecting harmful pollutants like TDS.
+This project uses machine learning models to analyze and predict water quality parameters using historical data collected in Punjab, India (2000–2021).
+The goal is to build a predictive pipeline that not only forecasts specific chemical concentrations like Chloride (CL) but also classifies overall water quality and identifies anomalies.

 ## 📁 Files

-* `WaterQualityPred.ipynb`: Jupyter Notebook containing the complete data analysis, preprocessing, model training, and evaluation.
+* `WaterQualityPred.ipynb`: Jupyter Notebook containing complete data analysis, visualization, feature engineering, classification and regression models, seasonal analysis, anomaly detection, and export functions.
-* `PB_All_2000_2021.csv`: Dataset containing water quality metrics collected over the years from multiple locations.
+* `PB_All_2000_2021.csv`: Dataset with water quality metrics over the years from various regions in Punjab.
+* `cleaned_water_quality.csv`: Final cleaned and enriched dataset with model outputs, seasonal labels, and anomaly detection.

 ## 📊 Dataset Overview

 The dataset includes:

-* Water Quality Parameters: pH, TDS, EC, DO, BOD, and more.
+* Parameters: NH4, NO3, NO2, SO4, CL, BSK5, O2, PO4, Suspended solids, etc.
-* Temporal Coverage: 2000 to 2021.
+* Time Range: 2000 to 2021
-* Spatial Coverage: Various districts and locations in Punjab.
+* Coverage: Multiple locations and samples across Punjab

 ## 🔍 Project Highlights

+* **Correlation Analysis**: Identified strongest chemical relationships (e.g., CL vs SO4)
-* **Data Cleaning**: Handling missing values and outliers.
+* **Data Cleaning**: Linear interpolation for missing values
-* **Feature Engineering**: Selecting and scaling relevant features.
-* **Visualization**: Trend analysis and correlation heatmaps.
-* **Modeling**: Various regression models (e.g., Linear Regression, Random Forest, etc.).
-* **Evaluation**: Metrics like MAE, MSE, R² for model comparison.
+* **Predictive Modeling**: Used Random Forest for Chloride (CL) prediction
+* **Feature Importance**: Visualized chemical impact on CL levels
+* **Classification**: Classified water quality as Good, Moderate, or Poor using Logistic Regression
+* **Seasonal Trend Analysis**: Boxplots of CL by season (Winter, Summer, etc.)
+* **Anomaly Detection**: Detected unusual CL levels using Isolation Forest
+* **Time Series Prep**: Monthly CL trend for future forecasting
+* **Data Export**: Final enriched CSV for reporting or dashboards

 ## ⚙️ How to Run

 1. Clone this repository or download the files.
-2. Install the required libraries:
+2. Install required libraries:

 ```bash
 pip install pandas numpy matplotlib seaborn scikit-learn
 ```

-3. Open `WaterQualityPred.ipynb` in Jupyter Notebook or VS Code and run all cells.
+3. Open `WaterQualityPred.ipynb` in Jupyter or VS Code and run all cells.

 ## 📈 Model Goals

-* Predict TDS (Total Dissolved Solids) based on other water quality indicators.
+* Predict chloride (CL) levels based on chemical indicators.
-* Aid decision-makers in identifying areas with unsafe water.
-* Provide early alerts through predictive modeling.
+* Categorize water quality using CL thresholds.
+* Highlight seasonal and pollution trends.
+* Detect pollution anomalies using unsupervised models.
+* Export clean data for reuse and further analysis.

 ## 🔬 Technologies Used

-* Python
+* Python (Jupyter Notebook)
-* Jupyter Notebook
 * Pandas, NumPy
 * Scikit-learn
 * Seaborn, Matplotlib

 ## 📌 Future Work

-* Integrate deep learning models (LSTM for time-series).
-* Add real-time data collection using APIs or sensors.
+* Add LSTM/ARIMA for CL time-series forecasting
-* Deploy the model via a web app for public use.
+* Streamlit or Dash app for public interaction
+* Integrate sensor/API real-time data pipelines

 ## 🧠 Author